Noon chai: Etymology

-The word noon means 'salt' in several Indian languages, such as Kashmiri, Bengali, Rajasthani, Hindi and Nepali.
-It is used in several other terms, such as the noon-dab ("salt promise") custom of Rajasthan, where a hand is dipped in salt to signify a solemn promise.
+The word noon means 'salt' in several Indo-Aryan languages, such as Kashmiri, Bengali and Nepali.

 Kashmiri Hindus refer to this Kashmiri tea as "Sheer chai".
-"Shir", the term from which "Sheer chai" is derived from, means "milk" in Farsi.
+"Shir", the term from which "Sheer chai" is derived from, means "milk" in Persian.

 "Tea pink" is also used as an adjective referencing the characteristic pink hue of the tea, such as to describe textiles.

 Preparation

 Noon chai is traditionally made from green tea leaves, milk, salt and baking soda, and is usually cooked in a samavar.
 The leaves are boiled for about an hour with baking soda until it develops a burgundy colouration, then ice or cold water is added to "shock" it and make it stay that colour.
 When milk is added, it combines with the burgundy to yield its signature pink colour.
 It is then aerated by ladling out some of it and pouring it back into the pot to incorporate tiny air bubbles into it, a process that yields a froth and that may take hours to do by hand.

-Many shops will not undertake such a labour-intensive process in order to create a red hue, instead using an instant Kashmiri chai mix or adding red food colouring to imitate the pink colour.

 Sugar is not traditionally used in Kashmiri recipes, although newer commercial preparations in many restaurants around the world and tea stalls that serve Kashmiri cuisine may include sweeteners or exclude salt.
 In Pakistan, it is often served with sugar and nuts.

 Chemistry

-When tea leaves are boiled, molecules called polyphenols are extracted from the leaves into the water.
+When tea leaves are boiled, polyphenols are extracted from the leaves into the water.
 In green teas like those used in Noon chai, the polyphenols extracted act similar to the substance phenol red, which changes color depending on the pH level of the substance it is in—yellow when it is acidic, and red when it is alkaline.
 Since Noon chai is boiled for a long time, a lot of color-changing polyphenols are extracted from the leaves.
 When alkaline baking soda (sodium bicarbonate) is added to it, the tea takes on its deep red color (which then turns pink with milk).